axelclark/ex338/lib/ex338_web/templates/page/2019_rules.html.md

   1. **a.
 Golf/Tennis:** Points already earned by players that are traded stay with the former Owner.

   2. **b.
-Trade Deadline:** See each sport for trade deadlines.
+Trade Deadline:** See Championships page for deadlines.
 After the deadline NO TEAMS for that sport may be traded.

   3. **c.
 Future Round Draft Picks:** Deadline for trading draft picks is the current season MLB trade deadline.